marcelo-rafael/marcelo-rafael/README.md

  🤓 I'm currently focused on the front-end learning the technologies: React.js, TypeScript, Next.js, and Styled-Components...
 </p>

+💬 Any help or tips is always welcome!

 <p align="left">❤️ **interests:** ⚽️ play football, 📺 watch movies, series and animes, 🎶 listen to music, 📚 read books, 🎮 play video games.</p>

 ---